-Up to a late hour on Saturday night the streets of Dublin were the scene of disgraceful rioting.
+ELECTION RIOT IN DUBLIN Up to a late hour on Saturday night the streets of Dublin were the scene of disgracoful rioting.
 A mob of boys and some grown persons, from the purlieus of the city, proceeded through the streets, shouting for Reynolds, and attacking the houses of some of the Roman Catholics who were known to have so shamefully deserted their principles as to have voted the Orange candidates, Grogan and Vance.
-The exultation of the Orangemen also helped to exasperate Mr. Reynold's mob so far that they proceeded to attack the windows of St. Peter's Church in Aungierstreet, some of which they completely demolished.
-It is well known that great numbers of the freemen, by whom the election was turned in favour of Messrs.
-Grogan and Vance, had been taken out of the workhouses, and shaved and cleaned in such a way as to make them presentable at the polling booths; and several of them who reside altogether away from Dublin came from a considerable distance, some even from Scotland, for the purpose of voting.
+The exultation of the Orangemen also helped to exasperate Mr. Reynold's mob so far that they proceeded to attack the windows of St. Peter's Church in Aungier street, some of which they completely demolished.
+It is well known that great numbers of the freemen, by whom the election was turned in favour of Messrs, Grogan and Vance, had been taken out of the workhouses, and shared and cleaned in such a way as to make thom presenta'ole at the polling booths; and several of them who reside alto-gether away from Dublin came from a considerable dis-tanco, some even from Scotland, for the purpose of roting.

 THE MURDER OF MR. BATESON.
 The two Kellies were again put upon their trial at Monaghan assizes.
 The jury acquitted Owen Kelly, but found no verdict as regarded Francis Kelly, who was again remanded.
-The Attorney-General prosecuted.
+The Attorney-General profecuted.

-DUBLIN, JULY 15.
+Dublin, July 15.
 The Irish elections decided yesterday were the most remarkable that have yet been determined.
-Mr. Charles Gavin Duffy, of the "Nation," and Mr. John Francis Maguire of the "Cork Examiner," both enter Parliament, the former having defeated Sir T. N. Redington, the late Irish Under-Secretary, and Mr. Lambert, the Conservative candidate in New Ross; and the latter, after three former defeats, having at length succeeded in obtaining possession of Dungarvon, his opponent being a candidate of his own principles, the brother of Mr. Flaherty, the mem-
+Mr. Charles Gavin Duffy, of the "Nation," and Mr. John Francis Maguire of the "Cork Examiner," both enter Parliament, the former having defeated Sir T. N. Redington, the light Hadas Sorreton, and Mr. Lambout the Caracata Irish Under-Secretary, and Mr. Lambert, the Conserva-tive candidate in New Ross; and the latter, after three former defeats, having at length succeeded in obtaining possession of Dungarvon, his opponent being a candidate of his own principles, the brother of Mr. Flaherty, the member for Galway.

 A letter received from Cork informs us that the violence of the mob has been directed with most destructive effect against Protestant places of worship, and the residences of Protestant electors who voted for Colonel Chatterton.
 The Scotch church did not escape, great mischief having been done to that edifice.
-Orders have been issued for the despatch of a regiment from this garrison for the south of Irelandite-morrow morning.
-One person has been killed, and two others badly wounded.
+Orders have been issued for the despatch of a regiment from this garrison for the south of Ireland to-morrow morning.
+One person has been killed, nd to-morrow mounded.